KrailOrg/krail/docs/tutorial01.md

 # Creating a Krail application with Gradle

 ## Preparation
 This tutorial assumes that you have Gradle already installed.
-The Krail build was done wtih Gradle 2.1, though other versions should work.
-(There has been one report of an issue with Gradle 2.4)
+The Vaadin Gradle plugin used here requires Gradle 2.5+

 It is also assumed that you will be using Git for version control, and have it installed.